Bullwinkle's Entertainment: Bullwinkle's Family Food N' Fun

-In 1979, David L. Brown obtained licensing rights to use intellectual properties from the Jay Ward Productions and Total Television catalog.
-Brown's first project involving IPs from these two studios came in the form of Bullwinkle's Call of the Wild Show, a live stage production featuring the characters of Bullwinkle J. Moose, Rocky the Flying Squirrel, Snidley Whiplash, Underdog, and Moonbeam (an original character created for this production to serve as Bullwinkle's girlfriend).
-Call of the Wild toured across several venues in North America, including the Lagoon Amusement Park and Playland Amusement Park, between 1980 and 1981.
-Following the success of the live tour, Brown began conceptualizing another endeavor involving the iconic characters.
+In 1979, David L. Brown obtained licensing rights to use intellectual properties from the Jay Ward Productions and Total Television catalog under the company "Real Characters Inc." Brown's first project involving IPs from these two studios came in the form of "The Bullwinkle Show" and "Bullwinkle's Call of the Wild Show".
+They were two live stage productions featuring the characters of Bullwinkle J. Moose, Rocky the Flying Squirrel, and Underdog (first and second shows), along with Snidley Whiplash and Moonbeam, an original character created for this production to serve as Bullwinkle's girlfriend (second show only).
+These live stage productions toured across several venues in North America, including the Lagoon Amusement Park and Playland Amusement Park, between 1980 and 1981.
+Following the success of these costumed live tours, Brown began conceptualizing another endeavor involving the iconic characters.

-Bullwinkle's Family Food N' Fun Restaurant, meant to capitalize off the success of Chuck E. Cheese's Pizza Time Theatre and ShowBiz Pizza Place, opened its first location in Santa Clara, California on June 14, 1982.
+Bullwinkle's Family Food N' Fun Restaurant, meant to capitalize on the success of Chuck E. Cheese's Pizza Time Theatre and ShowBiz Pizza Place, opened its first location in Santa Clara, California on June 14, 1982.
 Similar to its competition, the restaurant offered a variety of electronic games and rides, food items, merchandise, and an animatronic show as its flagship attraction.
 The Fantasy Fountain Show, a series of water and lighting effects set to popular music, served as an alternative attraction in the main showroom during intermissions for the animatronics.
+During early development, Dave Brown discussed with Nolan Bushnell (founder of Pizza Time Theatre) the prospect of manufacturing animatronics for Bullwinkle's, as a cousin of Bushnell's was a co-owner of Real Characters Inc. However, this offer, as well as another involving Creative Engineering to manufacture Bullwinkle animatronics as revealed by founder Aaron Fechter himself (who created ShowBiz Pizza's Rock-afire Explosion band), both fell through.